Jesus in custody and on trial

 Bethany was a village on the eastern slopes of the Mount of Olives, about two miles (3 km) from Jerusalem—a short walk.

 Luke’s version of the story (Luke 7:36-50) reports that Jesus was invited to eat in the home of a Pharisee.

 The Gospel of Mark identifies the perfume as nard.
 Nard, which has the earthy fragrance of cyprus, was one of the most expensive perfumes and anointing oils available.
 Nard was extracted from spikenard plants native to India’s Himalayan Mountains, some 2,500 miles (4,000 km) east of what is now Israel.
-It took about a year’s salary for the average working man to buy a flask of 16 ounces (.5 l).
+It took about a year’s salary for the average working man to buy a flask of 16 ounces (half a liter).